sourcegraph/scip/docs/scip.md

 ### Package

+Unit of packaging and distribution.

+NOTE: This corresponds to a module in Go and JVM languages.

 | Name        | Type   | Description |
 | ----------- | ------ | ----------- |
 | **manager** | string |